chroma-core/chroma_datasets/README.md

 We welcome new datasets!

 These datasets can be anything generally useful to developer education for processing and using embeddings.

-Datasets can be:
-- raw text (like `StateOfTheUnion`)
-- pre-chunked data (like `SciPy`)
-- chunked and embedded (like `PaulGrahamEssay`)

-See the examples/upload.ipynb for an example of how to create a dataset on Hugging Face (the default path)
+Datasets should be exported from a Chroma collection.
+See `examples/example_export.ipynb` for an example of how to create a dataset on Hugging Face (the default path)

 #### Create a new dataset from a Chroma Collection

-(more examples of this in `examples/upload.ipynb` and `examples/upload_embeddings.ipynb`)
+(more examples of this in `examples/example_export.ipynb`)

 Install dependencies
 ```sh